Semaglutide vs Tirzepatide for Medical Weight Loss

 This content is developed and reviewed by licensed medical providers specializing in hormone and metabolic care, led by Erin Britton, RN, FNP-C, with clinical oversight and physician mentorship from Dr. Marilyn R. Richardson, MD, FACOG.
-Based on clinical experience and current medical research.
+It is based on clinical experience and current medical research.

 This is where understanding how your body works matters.